Roger Clarke's Web-Site

 This section introduces the notion of 'researcher perspective' and how it relates to the IS research process.
 Consideration is then given to the stakeholders whose perspectives may be adopted, the dimensions on which the interests of stakeholders lie, and the nature of single-perspective, dual-perspective and multi-perspective research.

-The concept that is central to this research is 'researcher perspective'.
-We use this expression to refer to the viewpoint from which phenomena are observed by the researcher.
-A wide variety of viewpoints are possible.
-This means that the researcher, in designing and conducting the research, adopts a viewpoint that privileges the interests of one or more stakeholders.
-The acceptance of interpretivism within the IS discipline brought with it the recognition that "the phenomenon of interest [is] examined ... from the perspective of the participants" (Orlikowski & Baroudi 1991 p.5).
-However, this is better expressed as 'from the perspectives [plural] of the participants', to avoid the presumption that all participants share the same view.
-Further, phenomena are subject to multiple interpretations and so the perspective adopted by any one party is not definitive but simply one among many.
+Research design is challenging, and the researcher may therefore, intentionally or otherwise, adopt a single viewpoint to the exclusion of others.
+The advantage of such an approach is that it permits the researcher to focus the research design on a single set of objectives, assessed from the perspective of only one stakeholder.
+However, there are also disadvantages to this approach.
+For instance, it is unlikely that, in a messy real-world situation, there is only one stakeholder of note.
+Instead, multiple stakeholders, perhaps with competing interests, may be involved in any phenomenon that an IS researcher might choose to investigate.
+We perceive this to have been mainstream thinking in the IS discipline since the acceptance of interpretivism brought with it the recognition that "the phenomenon of interest [is] examined ... from the perspective of the participants" (Orlikowski & Baroudi 1991 p.5).
+This is better expressed as 'from the perspectives [plural] of the participants', to avoid the presumption that all participants share the same view.
+Phenomena are subject to multiple interpretations and so the perspective adopted by any one party is not definitive but simply one among many.

-Searches for terms associated with the concept of perspective have been largely unsuccessful, in both text-books on research and in journal articles dealing with research process.
+Searches for terms associated with the concept of researcher perspective have been largely unsuccessful, in both text-books on research and in journal articles dealing with research process.
 Searches in leading IS journals identify limited usage in the sense described here.
-Perspective is frequently used to refer to the theoretical lens, but seldom relates to the interests of a stakeholder.
+Important exceptions include Boland & Tenkasi (1995) and Constantinides et al. (2012).
+As Boland & Tenkasi put it, "perception is only accomplished through a perspective ...
+Unexpected events or findings can only be recognized as such from within a perspective" (1995, p.354).

 A commonly used term for the categories of entity that have an interest in particular phenomena is 'stakeholders' (Freeman & Reed 1983).
 Many stakeholders are participants in the process or intervention, in such roles as investor, data source, technology provider, system sponsor and user (Seddon et al. 1999).
 However, the categories of stakeholders are broader than this (Pouloudi & Whitley 1997, p.3), comprising not only "participants in the information systems development process ... viz. individuals, groups or organizations who take part in a system development process" but also "any other individuals, groups or organizations whose actions can influence or be influenced by the development and use of the system whether directly or indirectly".